linusmossberg/monte-carlo-ray-tracer/README.md

 The triangle is simply defined by its vertices, which is defined by the 3 vertices in the vertex array **vertices** in xyz-coordinates.
 The order of the vertices defines the normal direction, but this only matters if the surface has an emissive material.

 **Object:**<br>
-The **object** surface type defines a triangular object that consists of multiple triangles.
+The **object** surface type defines a triangle mesh object that consists of multiple triangles.
 The **set** field defines the index of the vertex set to pull vertices from, while the **triangles** field specifies the array of triangles of the object.
 Each triangle of the array consists of 3 indices that references the corresponding vertex index in the vertex set.

 ## Usage Walkthrough